What to expect

 Examples of errors you may see are Django, Passenger, or Python errors/warnings.

 The Ruby version on the server is 2.5.5.
 If you would like more control over this (e.g., you wish to use an older or newer version of Ruby), DreamHost strongly recommends using RVM.

 If you are using Bundler, you only need to run:

 [server]$ bundle exec gem pristine

-Then, reload passenger so that the changes take effect by touching a restart.txt file from your apps 'tmp' directory:
+Then, reload Passenger so that the changes take effect by running touch on a restart.txt file from your apps tmp directory: